tracylv/microblog/README.md

 after folked from this branch, you need run "npm install" in your local project root directory.
 Because it need install all the denpendencies to make sure work well.

+you also need to install mongodb in advance.